 Place this paper under your pillow for one week.
-Each night, repeat your vision to yourself and think about something you did that day to move your gameplan forward so it will reset your focus and mindset.
+Each night, take out your paper and read it to repeat your vision to yourself and think about something you did that day to move your gameplan forward so it will reset your focus and mindset.
 When you wake up, before you get out of bed, think of one thing you'll do that day to move towards your one goal.
-At the end of the week, place the paper in a day-planner or file it in your tax receipts so you will be able to review it at the end of 2016.
+At the end of the week, place the paper in a day-planner or file it in your tax receipts so you will be able to review it at the end of 2017.
 But keep the practice of reviewing your gameplan and envisioning your plans before going to bed and upon awakening.

 See also, How To Be Walking Away A Winner